 If conditions are met for the duration of the agreement then it will be successfully completed and in the case of an IVA, a certificate of completion will be issued.

-Debt relief restrictions orders or undertakings and interim debt relief restrictions orders
+Debt relief restrictions orders

 Orders remain on the IIR until the date stipulated in the court order or undertaking.
 The entry is removed earlier upon receipt of notice that the order has ceased to have effect.

 Does being on the insolvency register affect a credit report?